jasonfilippou/jasonfilippou/README.md

   - I have EU and Canadian citizenship.
   - I am fluent in two languages and not fluent in a third one.
-  - I have two kitties, Hades and Zeus.

 📫 How to reach me: Is it about a repo?
 Make a pull request.
 Otherwise, feel free to [e-mail me](mailto:jason.filippou@gmail.com).